Sticks (short story): Origins

 The mysterious lattices of twigs were inspired by the work of Weird Tales artist Lee Brown Coye, who illustrated two Carcosa Press volumes which Wagner edited: Manly Wade Wellman's Worse Things Waiting and Hugh B. Cave's Murgunstrumm and Others (the latter volume appeared some years after "Sticks" was written).

 Adaptations

 In the mid-1980s, "Sticks" was adapted for The Cabinet of Dr. Fritz, a 1984–85 binaural radio drama series produced by Thomas Lopez and the ZBS Foundation for NPR.
 The adaptation added a love interest/foil for Leverett.
 Steven Keats played Leverett, while Laura Esterman as Carol and Bill Raymondas Carol George/Althol respectively.
 The soundtrack was composed by Tim Clark.
 Samples from this episode were used in the song "Stairs and Flowers" by Canadian electro-industrial band Skinny Puppy, on their 1986 album, Mind: The Perpetual Intercourse.

-In June 2019, British synthwave band Kish Kollektiv released a "sounctrack" concept album inspired by "Sticks", entitled Dwellers in the Earth.
+In June 2019, British synthwave band Kish Kollektiv released a "soundtrack" concept album inspired by "Sticks", entitled Dwellers in the Earth.

 Critics have noted similarities between the plot of "Sticks" and that of the film The Blair Witch Project (1999).

 "Sticks" was also the inspiration for the lattice stick structures in the HBO show True Detective.